1. What is the mission of the Solar Stewardship Initiative?

 Beyond compliance with law and the non-negotiable respect for human rights, the SSI employs OECD Guidance on leveraging buyer pressure.
 Efforts like the SSI empower product buyers to join together to demonstrate demand for high performing ESG products, supporting a race to the top for ESG standards.

 Yes.
 The SSI does not certify sites complicit in forced labour.
-This is embedded in the SSI ESG Standard and Assurance Manual, and will be further reinforced by the forthcoming SSI Traceability Standard.
+This is embedded in the SSI Standards and Assurance Manual (find these here).
 By refusing to conduct assessments or certifications in sites or regions that are not freely accessible, the SSI contributes to the marginalisation of businesses who fail to uphold strong ESG standards.

 Yes, the different levels achieved by certified sites (Bronze, Silver, Gold) will be publicly available on our website.
 The summary of the results from audits will be summarised and posted on the SSI website.
 Sites found to be in breach of human rights or using forced labour, will not be certified at any level.
 There are incentives for sites to improve their level by reassessments that are planned yearly.
 Sites will be given a corrective action plan if they did not receive Gold level certification in the first year.